bilal9897/Portfolio-Inspired-by-Netflix/README.md

 🎬 Netflix-Inspired Portfolio Website

 A modern, responsive portfolio website inspired by Netflix’s cinematic UI.
-This multi-page portfolio showcases my profile, skills, projects, certifications, and resume through a smooth, visually appealing layout enhanced with a dark theme and video background.
+This portfolio highlights my profile, skills, projects, certifications, and resume using a cinematic layout and smooth dark theme.

 ⭐ Features